matloff/omsi/README.md

   * The OMSI window is designed to fill the student's entire screen.
     This prevents a student from communicating with others electronically during the exam, say by e-mail.
-The students must be given strict instructions not to move, iconify or resize OMSI window during the exam.
+The students must be given strict instructions not to move, iconify or resize the OMSI window during the exam.
 This is easily monitored by proctors.

   * As usual, there is the problem of a student looking at his/her